Kitware/SMQTK-Dataprovider/docs/dataprovider.rst

 DataProvider
 ----------------

-An important part of any algorithm is the data its working over and the data that it produces.
+An important part of any algorithm is the data it's working over and the data that it produces.
-An important part of working with large scales of data is where the data is stored and how its accessed.
+An important part of working with large scales of data is where the data is stored and how it's accessed.
 The ``smqtk_dataprovider`` module contains interfaces and plugins for various core data structures, allowing plugin implementations to decide where and how the underlying raw data should be stored and accessed.
 This potentially allows algorithms to handle more data that would otherwise be feasible on a single machine.